huijunwu/libgdx-ai-wiki/Formation-Motion.md

 Moderating the formation motion requires that the anchor point of the formation always be at the center of mass of its slots (i.e., its average position Otherwise, if the formation is supposed to be stationary, the anchor point will be reset to the average point, which will not be where it was in the last frame.
 The slots will all be updated based on the new anchor point and will again move the anchor point, causing the whole formation to drift across the level.

 It is relatively easy, however, to recalculate the offsets of each slot based on a calculation of the center of mass of a formation (the average position of occupied slots).
-Changing fromthe old to the new anchor point involves changing each slot coordinate according to:
+Changing from the old to the new anchor point involves changing each slot coordinate according to:
 ````
         Ps[i] = Ps[i] - Pc